History of Blue Peris

 In 1990 an adjacent private house - White Peris - became vacant and the Harpur Trust purchased it under a similar agreement with Bedfordshire.
 White Peris became the Domestic Bursar’s accommodation (previously the current staff room block in BP), with self contained accommodation for two with a kitchen at the back (used for trainee instructors).

-In 1999 White Peris became self catering accommodation after a short re-fit but in 2010 White Peris underwent further extensive renovations, jointly funded by the centre and the Harpur Trust.
+In 1999 White Peris became self catering accommodation after a short re-fit but in 2010 White Peris underwent further extensive renovations.
 White Peris can now accommodate 13 in very comfortable surroundings.

 The first Trainee Instructor started in 1989, (replacing a very informal system of voluntary instructors) and this was increased to two posts in 1993.
 The Trainee or Assistant Instructor scheme has been running in various forms ever since, and has successfully launched many careers in the outdoor industry.